Gasmet Analyzers Help Research Find Answers to Climate Change

 Firstly, and most importantly, we manufacture and deliver devices that play an important part in the greenhouse gas research.
 With our gas analyzers researchers and universities around the world can collect valuable data on the greenhouse gases.
 As the data and insights presented by researchers is often the primus motor at higher-level legislative decision-making, we are proud to be part of the value chain.

-“In other words, each device that we send off is a link towards better insight on and understanding of the climate change and greenhouse gases that impact the global warming”, says Nenne Nordström, Gasmet’s Sales Channels and Marketing Manager.
+“In other words, each device that we send off is a link towards better insight on and understanding of the climate change and greenhouse gases that impact the global warming”, says Nenne Nordström, Gasmet’s Marketing Director.

-Each Gasmet device is an important link in the GHG research, says Nenne Nordström, Sales Channels and Marketing Manager at Gasmet.
+Each Gasmet device is an important link in the GHG research, says Nenne Nordström, Marketing Director at Gasmet.

 Gasmet devices are, for example being used in boreal forest ecosystem research and in finding out the trees’ role in the GHG dynamics.
 Gasmet gas analyzers have also been utilized in research that focuses on ruminants’ methane emissions and how managing livestock’s diets may reduce GHGs.